noxware/fc4r/README.md

 I will write some in depth guide when more features are added, but for the moment you will need to figure it out using the examples in the `docs` directory.

+## Future planned features

+- [ ] Allow querying folders without initializing a configuration for them.
+- [ ] Move file system dependency out of the `fcq` executable.
+- [ ] Support some escape hatch to avoid walking a whole directory again and again when needing to query the same files multiple times.
+- [ ] Support a long-lived process or server for making queries.
+- [ ] Start using semantic versioning.
+- [ ] E2E testing.
+- [ ] Automatic release compilation.
+- [ ] Find a way to integrate with RDBMS.

 ## License